snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Short Guide for HPC Cluster Administrators

 As an HPC cluster administrator, you can help your users to run Snakemake seamlessly on your cluster.
 Consider providing a global Snakemake profile and storing it at `/etc/xdg/snakemake` on login and cluster nodes.
+Such a configuration will not interfere with other workflow management systems and can always be overwritten by a user - it merely defines sensible defaults.

 Cluster specific profiles consist of two files:
 - the Snakemake specific partition configuration